Burnable art

 Simply put, synthetic materials are not allowed, nor are mattresses or furniture.
 Burning Flipside encourages you to avoid the following materials:

 BURNABLE PIECES MUST BE REGISTERED.
-ART REGISTRATION OPENS MARCH 1 AND CLOSES AT 11:59PM CST APRIL 15TH, 2024.
+ART REGISTRATION OPENS IN FEBRUARY 2025.